-The 2007 reading of 7.98 indicates the evaluator's opinion that the Government of Yap' overall financial health and performance is well above satisfactory, and is consistent with that of the prior period.
+The 2008 reading of 6.91 indicates the evaluator's opinion that the Government of Yap' overall financial health and performance is well above satisfactory, although a significant decline from that of the prior period.
+The decline is due mostly to the approximately \$9.9 million decline in the fair value of investments.

-Yap's intergenerational equity, the level of unrestricted net assets, the General Fund's level of unreserved fund balance, low tax and debt burdens per capita, an excellent debt-to-asset ratio, and excellent current and quick ratios are the primary reasons for the continued favorable readings.
+Yap's level of unrestricted net assets, the General Fund's level of unreserved fund balance, low tax and debt burdens per capita, an excellent debt-to-asset ratio, and excellent current and quick ratios are the primary reasons for the continued favorable readings, although all of the favorable ratios experienced some level of decline during 2008.